devdhar04/Kafka-Consumer/README.md

 - **Binary Protocol**: Apache Kafka uses Binary protocols, that consume less bandwidth, are more efficiently parsed and are less error-prone than the textual protocols used by HTTP/1.1
 <img width="680" alt="Screenshot 2024-02-17 at 23 25 41" src="https://github.com/devdhar04/Hive-Assignment-Server/assets/27695782/f8b23394-57f3-4f63-97f8-2bf190b9321b">

+I have Developed Clinet in Java that will collect cpuUsage after every 6 Seconds and send to Nodejs server using apache Kafka .
+Nodejs server save this data in MongoDb Database .
+Apache kafka will make sure there will be no loss of data .

 ## Client Component